I. MISSION

 vii.
 Parliamentarian

-The Parliamentarian shall advise the Chair and delegates on all matters of parliamentary procedure to Robert’s Rules of Order Newly Revised and ensure all meetings are conducted according to the bylaws and procedures.
+The Parliamentarian shall advise the Assembly on all matters of parliamentary procedure to Robert’s Rules of Order Newly Revised and ensure all meetings are conducted according to the bylaws and procedures.
+The Parliamentarian serves as the chair of the Governance Committee.

 B. Elections